regilero/regilero.github.com/_posts/2014-09-19-drupal-details_ofdrupal_sa_core_2014_003_dos.markdown

 excerpt: Analysis of the new DRUPAL_SA_CORE_2014_003 DOS vulnerability (CVE-2014-5019)
 ---

+**English version** (**Version Française** disponible sur [makina corpus][FRENCH].)

 ## SA_CORE_2014_003

 This summer Drupal versions [6.x][DRUPAL_6] and [7.29][DRUPAL_7_29] & [7.31][DRUPAL_7_31] have been released with some critical security fixs.
 Enough time as passed, so I will give some details one of the issues from [SA-CORE-2014-003 - Drupal core - Multiple vulnerabilities][SA_CORE_2014_003].
 It contains 3 issues.
 The one we will study here is the Core **Deny of Service** (DOS) issue which is also available in the CVE database as [CVE-2014-5019][CVE_DOS].
 This post is a detailled explanation of how drupal is using the Host header of the http request to find the configuration file, and why this was usable in a deny of service attack even for websites not using the multisite feature.
 It contains some not very well known things on Host header manipulations, so I hope this will help other projects from avoiding theses issues.

-Note that there were a regression Drupal 7.29, with images and files attached to taxonomy terms which has been fixed on the next release 7.30 (the regression was not about the patch discussed here).
+Note that there were a regression in Drupal 7.29, with images and files attached to taxonomy terms which has been fixed on the next release 7.30 (the regression was not about the patch discussed here).

 Note also that another core security issue has been fixed right after this one ([SA-CORE-2014-004 - Drupal core - Multiple vulnerabilities][SA_CORE_2014_004], which was another DOS issue coming from `xmlrpc.php`, so if you do not have something preventing remote access to this php file you should really upgrade your drupal code version to version `7.31`.
 My own advice is to alter your Apache/Nginx configuration to only allow one PHP file, `index.php`, this will prevent a loooot of problems.